As Speculation Grows On Possible Denver Broncos Sale, Who'd Buy Them?

 Moving from Buffalo to Toronto was widely feared for locals in upstate New York.

 “I don’t think anybody’s safe from being moved.
 If you’ve got the money and the appetite to purchase a team, you’re most likely going to take that team and move it to where it makes the most sense.”
 But a team in growing and sports-mad Denver makes sense.
-It would not be easy to ship the Broncos anywhere.MORE NEWS: COVID Check Colorado Looks Ahead After Successful Year Full Of 'Frontline Heroism'
+It would not be easy to ship the Broncos anywhere.MORE NEWS: Driver Crashes Suspected Stolen Vehicle Into Car In Adams County

 As for a list of potential candidates for ownership, Price didn’t care to speculate.
 “I think that owners could pop up out of the woodwork that we never expected, never even heard of.”